Priscasantos/Tom-Hengl-Course/R-training/README.md

 #### Case study: Spatiotemporal distribution of Fagus sylvatica

-In the next example we demonstrate how to fit a spatiotemporal model using biological data: occurrences of [*Fagus sylvatica*](https://www.gbif.org/species/2882316) over Europe.
+In the next example we show how to fit a spatiotemporal model using biological data: occurrences of [*Fagus sylvatica*](https://www.gbif.org/species/2882316) over Europe.
 This is the domain of **Species Distribution modeling**, except in this case we model distribution of target species also in spacetime.
-The point data has been compiled for the purpose of the OpenDataScience.eu project, then cleaned and overlaid vs time-series of Landsat GLAD images and climatic variables.
+The training (point) data has been compiled for the purpose of the OpenDataScience.eu project, then cleaned and overlaid vs time-series of Landsat GLAD images and climatic variables.
 For more details refer to the [eumap repository](https://gitlab.com/geoharmonizer_inea/eumap).

 We can load a snapshot of data by using: